Copyright for staff

 Under the University's Screenrights Licence, staff are permitted to copy:

 - Entire radio broadcasts

-- Entire Television broadcasts (free to air or pay TV)
+- Entire Television broadcasts from free to air or pay TV (excludes streaming services)

 - Podcasts of broadcast material